 The core of EMDR treatment involves activating components of the traumatic memory or disturbing life event and pairing those components with alternating bilateral or dual attention stimulation.
 This process appears to facilitate the resumption of normal information processing and integration.
 This treatment approach can result in the alleviation of presenting symptoms, diminution of distress from the memory, improved view of the self, relief from bodily disturbance, and resolution of present and future anticipated triggers.

-Many of these studies support EMDR as an empirically validated treatment of trauma.
+Many of these studies support EMDR Therapy as an empirically validated treatment of trauma.
 Several types of research models are utilized:

 Resources for Researchers